Soushi888/cours/snippets/js/exercises/bob.md

 ## Bob

-Bob is a lackadaisical teenager.
+Bob is a lasy teenager.
 In conversation, his responses are very limited.

 - Bob answers 'Sure.' if you ask him a question, such as "How are you?".
 - He answers 'Whoa, chill out!' if you YELL AT HIM (in all capitals).